numba/llvmlite/docs/source/user-guide/llvm20.rst

    llvmlite APIs typically retain the types in the API and simply erase them during code generation.

 #.
-The “LLVM legacy pass manager” has been removed along with associated APIs,
+The "LLVM legacy pass manager" has been removed along with associated APIs,
-   the “LLVM new pass manager” APIs replace these.
+   the "LLVM new pass manager" APIs replace these.
+See the :ref:`legacy pass manager migration guide <passes-migration-guide>` for details on migrating from the legacy API to the new pass manager.

 #.
 Initialisation of LLVM core is now automatic, ``llvm.binding.initialize()``
    will now raise a ``RuntimeError`` with a suitable message.